jtbradt/jtbradt.github.io/_pages/about.md

 <p style="margin-bottom:0">Spatial Sorting, Agglomeration Economies, and Travel Cost Endogeneity in Recreation Demand Models</p>
 <div class="buttonbar">[ <button class="button" onclick="button(&quot;abs3&quot;)">abstract</button> | <a href="/assets/pdf/papers/Bradt_RecDemandEndogeneity_220610.pdf" target="_blank">paper</a> ]</div>
-<div class="popup" id="abs3" style="display: none;">Conventional recreation demand models assume that travel cost is exogenously determined.
-In reality, the costs individuals face when choosing which recreation site to visit are the result of a spatial sorting equilibrium, in which access to outdoor recreation sites and the environmental amenities to which they provide access may play a role.
-I explore the bias introduced by ignoring the potential for travel cost endogeneity in conventional recreation demand models and provide an instrumental variables approach to accounting for this endogeneity.
+<div class="popup" id="abs3" style="display: none;">Conventional recreation demand models assume that travel cost is exogenous.
+In reality, the costs that individuals face when choosing a recreation site to visit are the result of a spatial sorting equilibrium, which may be influenced by access to outdoor recreation sites and their environmental amenities.
+I explore the bias introduced by ignoring the potential for recreation sites and their attributes to determine travel cost in conventional recreation demand models and provide an instrumental variables approach to accounting for this endogeneity problem.
 I demonstrate the importance of accounting for the spatial non-uniformity of recreation sites and residences in a series of numerical simulations, finding that the instrumental variables approach ensures coverage of true parameter values.
 I implement the approach in a nationwide model of demand for overnight campground reservations as a function of price, water quality, and other observable site attributes.
 I find that not correcting for travel cost endogeneity via the instrumental variables approach nearly doubles estimates of consumers willingness-to-pay for improvements in water quality.
 This highlights the importance of relaxing the assumption of exogenous travel costs in real world applications.</div>

 <script>
 function button(id) {